 To make overriding any part of an app possible, application files must be stored directly in the app file.
 The files

 .Request/.Style are stored as grandchildren, thus overriding only the

 .Inline/.Style file is impossible without also overriding the

-To solve the issue, both files were moved under the app itself with different
+.Inline file.
+To solve the issue, both files were moved under the app itself with different names:

 The original files are deprecated.
 All websites hosted on Boomla will be auto-migrated in the coming days.